pedrojorge1559/Data-Utils/README.md

 - **`save_object(file_path, object_to_save)`**: Saves a Python object to a binary file, creating the directory if necessary.
 It uses `pickle` serialization to persistently store the object.

 - **`load_object(file_path)`**: Loads a Python object from a binary file using `pickle` deserialization.
 It returns the loaded object.

-**Note**: The use of `pickle` should be done with caution, especially when loading data from untrusted sources, due to potential security risks.

 ---